kavia-common/nodejs-crud-api-template-184106-184115/nodejs_crud_api/README.md

 └─ README.md

 ## Notes
+- Primary service is the Node.js Express app on port 3001.
+- Legacy FastAPI files under src/api are retained for reference only and are not used by the running service.
 - Do not commit your real .env.
 - The code doesn’t depend on external `helmet` or `morgan`; minimal security headers and access logs are built-in.
 - If you add `helmet` or `morgan` in the future, install them and wire them in `src/middleware/security.js` or `src/app.js`.